5 Easy Techniques to the Perfect Vocal Tone

 - A mix of bright and dark tones (what the Italians call chiaroscuro)

-So how do you actually make your voice sound resonant and rich without manipulating or straining your voice?
+So, you may be wondering, how do I actually make my voice sound resonant and rich without manipulating or straining my voice?

 The answer my friends is vocal exercises!